Movers and Shakers in Marketing, 2015

 Before DocuSign, Michael had a very successful stint at Adobe where he helped lead the charge in both the Acrobat and the Adobe Connect Business units.
 One of the things that I observed about Michael, is that he has been a catalyst at every firm he has worked at—DocuSign is just the latest.
 Michael is also a native of Silicon Valley; he grew up in Gilroy.

 Kristen Lauria, IBM

 Kristen Lauria is the VP of Marketing, IBM Global Business Services, at IBM.
 I first met Kristen when we both worked together at Xerox.
 At the time, she was a young engineer and we got to know each other because we were both involved in bringing new products to market (Xerox Document Centre).

-This 2015 list of Movers and Shakers in Marketing is smaller than what we published in 2013, but as I said above, it is quality not quantity.
-So when people ask me who are the ones to watch in Marketing, I point at this and the other Marketing Lists we have published.
+This 2015 list of movers and shakers in marketing is smaller than what we published in 2013, but it is quality, not quantity.
+So, when people ask me who are the ones to watch in marketing, I point at this and the other marketing lists we have published.